 L’Oréal Portugal Medals of Honor for Women in Science

-The names of the four young Portuguese scientists who won the 16th edition of the L'Oréal Portugal Medals of Honor for Women in Science were announced today, February 19.
+Today, February 19, the names of the four young Portuguese scientists who won the 16th edition of the L'Oréal Portugal Medals of Honor for Women in Science were announced.

-The four researchers, already PhDs and aged between 30 and 34, are carrying out research in areas as diverse as resistant bacteria, muscular dystrophy, immune cells and microalgae.
-These winners were selected from more than 80 applicants by a scientific jury chaired by Alexandre Quintanilha.
+The four researchers, who already hold PhDs and are aged between 30 and 34, are conducting research in areas as diverse as resistant bacteria, muscular dystrophy, immune cells, and microalgae.
+These winners were selected from more than 80 candidates by a scientific jury chaired by Alexandre Quintanilha.

 DIANA PRISCILA PIRES

-Fighting Pseudomonas aeruginosa, an antibiotic-resistant bacterium associated with serious hospital infections and high mortality, is the great challenge of Diana Priscila Pires' research.
-The researcher intends to develop a genetic editing tool that will allow her to improve the antibacterial properties of bacteriophages, which fight infections caused by Pseudomonas aeruginosa, already considered a public health risk by the World Health Organization (WHO).
-Bacteriophages - also known as phages - are bacterial viruses that have no adverse effect on humans, but can infect and attack harmful bacteria.
-Each type of phage acts on a specific bacterium, so once bacteria and corresponding phages have been identified, the latter can be used to naturally combat the former.
+Combating Pseudomonas aeruginosa, an antibiotic-resistant bacterium associated with serious hospital infections and high mortality, is the major challenge facing Diana Priscila Pires' research.
+The researcher aims to develop a genetic editing tool that will enable her to improve the antibacterial properties of bacteriophages, which combat infections caused by Pseudomonas aeruginosa, already considered by the World Health Organization (WHO) as a risk to public health.
+Bacteriophages—also known as phages—are bacterial viruses that have no adverse effects on humans but can infect and attack harmful bacteria.
+Each type of phage acts on a specific bacterium, so once the corresponding bacteria and phages have been identified, the latter can be used to combat the former naturally.

 CRISTINA GODINHO-SILVA